Intensive Outpatient Treatment

 How Long is the Intensive Outpatient Program?

-Intensive Outpatient Program may only be of a few weeks or it may even stretch to a year.
+Intensive Outpatient Programs may only be of a few weeks or it may even stretch to a year.
 It totally depends upon the patients themselves.
 We know that every patient is different, so that’s why the plan for every patient is different as well.

 The usual steps for an Intensive Outpatient Program include the following: